Your wait list is closed, How do we get on your wait list?

 Litter Pan - small one will do for now but your kitten will outgrow it in a couple months.

 Litter - We use Wood Pellets for litter.
-(Same wood pellets that you would use for a wood pellet stove) You can get 40lb bags from any Hardware store or Walmart.
+(Same wood pellets that you would use for a wood pellet stove) We get 40lb bags from Canadian Tire.
 Please continue to use Wood Pellets or get Purina Yesterday’s News Cat Litter from Walmart.
 You are welcome to switch to a litter of your choice but please switch slowly to the new litter over a week to avoid accidents.

 Scratch Post or Cat tree - At least 3 feet tall.
 We have 4 in different sizes around our house so our cats do not scratch our funiture or go after our curtains.